canonical/sphinx-terminal/README.md

     output
 ```

-Multiple input lines can be used, as long as they are in the same paragraph.
+Input can span multiple lines, as long as the lines are in the same paragraph.
-They will automatically be indented in the HTML output.
+Everything after the first blank line in the directive's body is rendered as output.

 The prompt defaults to `user@host:~$`.
 To customize this, use the `:user:`, `:host:`,
 and `:dir:` options.